Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 ## Getting Started

 ### Download
-- Option 1 (Standalone Jar)
+- **Option 1 (Standalone Jar)**
-Download the latest release
+   Download the latest release from our website.
+This ensures you are running a stable release and avoid bugs carried over from phase-one development.